jackz314/eeglabio/README.md

 # eeglabio

-Python I/O support for EEGLAB files
+I/O support for EEGLAB files in Python.

 ### Installation